usaid-cs/yesterday-i-learned/random.md

 - The background noise in VOIP calls is [deliberately added](https://en.m.wikipedia.org/wiki/Comfort_noise), nothing to do with the noise from traditional phone calls.
 - [ETOPS](https://www.youtube.com/watch?v=HSxSgbNQi-g) certification is a number of minutes under which an aircraft can continue flying (to a diversion/emergency airport) when one of the two engines (specifically for twin-engine aircraft) fails.
 Before ETOPS existed, planes must have three or four engines to cross the Atlantic, making many flight paths economically infeasible.
 - "Marine One" is [the callsign of the helicopter operator that is carrying the president](https://www.youtube.com/watch?v=YJRqB1xtIxg), not a particular aircraft.
-- In the latest GitHub [diversity report](https://github.com/about/diversity), none ("We don't have enough self-reported data") of the users reported as non-binary.
-40% of the users even get laid (as evident of them being parents, excepting those who adopt, were virgin Mary, or otherwise inherited children by unconventional means).
 - It's always new moon during Chinese New year...
 It's not a coincidence...
 Dumbass...
 - [Good mayo is supposed to have a high calorie count](https://www.youtube.com/watch?v=gsNeLX0Pd7M).
 - When buying tea, [full leaf is obviously the best choice](https://www.youtube.com/watch?v=O_VsxGdECYI).
 Tiny chunks they collect afterwards are sold in tea bags, but it doesn't mean it's bad, it just means the flavour comes out quicker because the surface area is greater, and the flavour is not as nuanced.